dummmy1/bottlemaster/README.md

 Includes:

-- Bunnyhopping, rocket boosting, and drifting a car, and bottlelauncher
+- Bunnyhopping, rocket boosting, drifting a car, and a bottlelauncher